Sonoma Wedding Photographer

 Engagement Photos

-These sessions are perfect for save-the-date invites or a signature photo for guests to sign at your reception.
+These sessions are perfect for save-the-date invites or as signature photos for guests to sign at your reception.
 More notably though, engagement sessions give you a chance to practice in front of the camera without the pressure of the wedding day.

 From experience, I’ve noticed that most couples who do an engagement session tend to feel less anxious about being photographed at their wedding.
 This is because they’ve already experienced the process and know what to expect.
 This commonly translates into confidence that shows in the final photos.